Aerial view of multiple wind turbines in a field under a cloudy sky, showcasing renewable energy production.

 Latest Information

-We have now submitted our planning application to the Scottish Government.
-As such, this now started the period of formal consultation.
-The planning documents are listed on this page under the “Planning Documents” drop down tab.
+As part of the planning application process, we have just submitted Further Environmental Information (FEI) which will now start a further period of formal consultation.
+The FEI documents are available to view on this page by clicking on the “Planning Documents” tab.
 They are also available to view on the Scottish Government website at www.energyconsents.scot under application reference ECU00006095.
-Please send any representations directly to the Scottish Government and should be received no later than 30th January 2026, although Ministers may still consider representation received after this time.
+Please send any representations directly to the Scottish Government and should be received no later than 13th July 2026, although Ministers may still consider representation received after this time.

 Public Consultation

-Hard copies of the application and EIA Report are also available for public viewing at:
+Hard copies of the FEI are also available for public viewing at:

 Wick Service Point (Highland Council)